inevolin/DiscordSpeechBot/README.md

 Using Mozilla DeepSpeech for speech recognition, [tutorial](https://medium.com/@ilyanevolin/discord-stt-bot-using-mozilla-deepspeech-e77ee28937eb).

 ## Contact
-For questions, feedback or issues feel free to get in touch with me.
+For enquiries or issues get in touch with me:

 Name: Ilya Nevolin